Birth Injury Consequences Treatment & Rehabilitation for Children

-- Autism, attention deficit disorder, hyperactivity
+- Autism, attention deficit hyperactivity disorder (ADHD), disinhibition

 - Hydrocephalus, increased intracranial pressure